The Business Risk of Every Technical Departure

 I see it as three forms:

 Relationship knowledge — who the real decision maker is (not the org chart one), who to call when the official channel is blocked, which stakeholder needs to be kept informed even when they’re not officially involved.
-New engineers can have the technical skills and still fail engagements because they don’t understand the human topology.
+New engineers can have the technical skills and still fail engagements because they don’t understand the nuances.

 Context knowledge — why the system is the way it is.
 What was tried and didn’t work.
 What the constraints were that shaped the architecture.
 Without this, incoming engineers make locally rational decisions that are globally wrong.